 Claw Prong Settings

 Claw prongs narrow to a super-fine tip (hence the name) and minimize the precious metal needed to secure the center gemstone, showcasing more of its beauty.
-Claw prongs and “split-claw” prongs (seen in the Audrey Engagement Ring) are very en vogue because they add a special designer detail to a classic style.
+Claw prongs and “split-claw” prongs (seen in the Reverie Engagement Ring, above) are very en vogue because they add a special designer detail to a classic style.